googleate/Supercar2/exampleSite/content/blog/bmw-328i-cabrio.md

 type = "post"

 +++
-El BMW 328i Cabrio (1998-1999) tiene un motor gasolina de 2793cc con 6 cilindros situados en línea que alcanza una potencia máxima de 193CV a 5500rpm y par máximo de 280Nm a 3500rpm.
-Se trata por tanto de una mecánica con una potencia máxima de 193CV, con nutrición .
+The BMW 328i Cabrio (1998-1999) has a 2793cc gasoline engine with 6 cylinders located in line that reaches a maximum power of 193CV at 5500rpm and maximum torque of 280Nm at 3500rpm.
+It is therefore a mechanic with a maximum power of 193CV, with nutrition.

-Esta mecánica de 2793cc de cilindrada obtiene unos consumos de 13.5 litros en circulación urbana, 6.8 en carretera y consumo de 9.3 litros a los 100km de media.
-Con ello los niveles de emisiones se sitúan en gramos de CO2 por kilómetro.
-El turismo, en consecuencia, está exento del impuesto de matriculación.
+This 2793cc displacement mechanic obtains consumption of 13.5 liters in urban circulation, 6.8 on the highway and consumption of 9.3 liters per 100km on average.
+With this, the emission levels are placed in grams of CO2 per kilometer.
+Tourism, consequently, is exempt from registration tax.

 > Price: 180€/D
 >